 HAZARDOUS MATERIALS SECTION

-EPA’s electronic manifest system for tracking hazardous waste shipments goes into effect nationwide on June 30, 2018.
+EPA’s electronic manifest system for tracking hazardous waste shipments has gone into effect nationwide.
 For more information, link to EPA’s e-manifest webpage: https://www.epa.gov/e-manifest

 Generator Improvement Rule